 It’s good practice to create separate dashboards for different topics that you’d like to track.
 For example, you may have separate dashboards for Growth, Revenue, Inventory, Engagement, etc.

 The navigation menu is accessible from any page within Chartio and includes the following features:

 - Explore: Create quick ad-hoc queries using the Explore tab.
 You will be given the option to save your chart to a dashboard if you’d like.

-- Data Sources: The Data Sources tab gives you access to all Data Sources and Data Stores to which you have access.
+- Data: The Data tab gives you access to all Data Sources and Data Stores to which you have access.

 - Search Bar: Enter keywords into the search bar to search for charts, dashboards, and data sources.
 Click the result to open the dashboard, highlighted chart, or data source settings.
 The search results will only include dashboards and data sources to which you’ve been granted access.

-- Notification Icon: Statuses on changes you have made such as data source schema refreshes, foreign key changes will appear here.
+- Notification Icon: Statuses on changes you’ve made such as data source schema refreshes and foreign key changes will appear here.
 Dashboard comment and chart comment notifications also appear here.

 - User Icon: Access and edit your personal profile or quickly switch to another organization to which you’re a member by clicking on this icon.